 - 1. Items deal with issues and details that are of consequence in the stimulus and central to students' understanding and interpretation of the stimulus. - 2.
 Test items are varied and address all OAS standards listed in the Test Blueprint. - 3.
 To the greatest extent possible, no item or response choice clues the answer to any other item. - 4.
 All items reviewed and approved by the Oklahoma Item Review Committee are assigned an OAS standard.
 The Test Blueprints and score reports reflect the degree to which each OAS standard is represented on the test. - 5.
 Test items are tied closely and particularly to the stimuli from which they derive, so that the impact of outside (prior) knowledge, while never wholly avoidable, is minimized. - 6.
 Each multiple-choice item contains a question and four answer options, only one of which is correct.
 Correct answers will be approximately equally distributed among A, B, C, and D responses. - 7.
 Distractors adopt the language and sense of the material in the stimuli so that students must think their way to the correct answer rather than simply identify incorrect responses by virtue of a distractor's obviously inappropriate nature. - 8.
-Distractors should always be plausible (but, of course, incorrect) in the context of the stimulus. - 9.
-Order of presentation of item types is dictated by logic (chronologically, spatially, etc.). - 10.
-Items are worded precisely and clearly.
+Distractors should always be plausible (but, of course, incorrect) in the context of the stimulus.
+Students should not be able to rule out a wrong answer or identify a correct response solely because it looks different from the other answer choices. - 9.
+Order of presentation of item types is dictated by logic (chronological, spatial, etc.).

+- 10. Items are worded precisely and clearly.
 The better focused an item, the more reliable and fair it is certain to be, and the more likely all students will understand it in the same way. - 11.
 The range of items measuring an OAS standard consisting of more than one skill will provide a balanced representation of those skills. - 12.
 Items should be focused on what all students should know and be able to do as they complete their Grade 7 coursework. - 13.
 The responses "Both of the above," "All of the above," "None of the above," and "Neither of the above" will not be used. - 14.
 The material presented is balanced, culturally diverse, well written, and of interest to Grade 7 test level students.
 The stimuli and items are fairly presented in order to gain a true picture of students' skills. - 15.
 Across all forms, a balance of gender and active/passive roles by gender is maintained. - 16.
 Forms attempt to represent the ethnic diversity of Oklahoma students. - 17.
 No resource materials or calculators may be used by students during the test.
-Use of scratch paper is allowed on the test but should be taken up and destroyed at the end of the test. - 18.
+Use of scratch paper is allowed on the test but should be collected and destroyed at the end of the test. - 18.
 The stimuli avoid subject matter that might prompt emotional distress on the part of the students. - 19.
 Permission to use stimuli from copyrighted material is obtained as necessary by testing vendor.